shoui520/shoui520.github.io/docs/vn-setup.md

 3. Click on the Administrative tab, go to Change System Locale and select Japanese (Japan) and click OK.
 4. Reboot your PC to apply the changes.

+!!! note "Use Unicode UTF-8 for worldwide language support"
+	This is a recent feature of Windows 10.
+Keep it disabled.

 Japanese locale can also be enabled using **Windows Powershell (Administrator)**:
 ```powershell
 Set-WinSystemLocale -SystemLocale ja-JP; Restart-Computer